DuffyFay/BMI-caculation/README.md

 The `LeapYear` Java program checks whether a given year is a leap year or not.
 It asks the user to input a year, and based on the leap year rules, it determines if the provided year is a leap year or a common year.

-## Lottery game
+## Lottery Game

 The `Lottery` Java program generates a random 2 digits number.
-The user will input a number of his/her choice, if the number matches lottery, the user will be rewarded €30,000, if only one digit matches, the user will be rewarded €3,000, if one digit match even in a different order, the user will be rewarded €1,000.
+The user will input a number of his/her choice, if the number matches the lottery, the user will be rewarded €30,000, if only one digit matches, the user will be rewarded €3,000, if one digit match even in a different order, the user will be rewarded €1,000.

-## Zodiac finder
+## Zodiac Finder

 The `zodiac` program to find out the Chinese Zodiac sign for a given year.
-The Chi- nese Zodiac is based on a 12-year cycle, with each year represented by an animal—monkey, rooster, dog, pig, rat, ox, tiger, rabbit, dragon, snake, horse, or sheep.
+The Chinese Zodiac is based on a 12-year cycle, with each year represented by an animal—monkey, rooster, dog, pig, rat, ox, tiger, rabbit, dragon, snake, horse, or sheep.

 ## Project Z